RENEE MONTAGNE, Host:

 But as NPR's Peter Kenyon reports from Riyadh, Saudis say there are limits to what King Abdullah can realistically accomplish.

-Mr. YASIN ALIREZA (Businessman): I think both Saudi Arabia and Iran, they don't want tensions among themselves, but the Iranians are now acting more in defense because they are afraid of the major power which has entered the area next to them, which is the U.S. in Iraq.
+YASIN ALIREZA: I think both Saudi Arabia and Iran, they don't want tensions among themselves, but the Iranians are now acting more in defense because they are afraid of the major power which has entered the area next to them, which is the U.S. in Iraq.
 So most of their actions are really defensive.

-Mr. KHALED DAKHIL (Writer): Now, their presence in Lebanon, their big presence in Iraq - these are very big gains.
+KHALED DAKHIL: Now, their presence in Lebanon, their big presence in Iraq - these are very big gains.
 It coincided when the Arab states were in the process of being weak, from within and through the American policies in the region.

 KENYON: Dakhil doesn't see Saudi Arabia or any other Arab state taking over the role of counterweight to Iran anytime soon.
 He says King Abdullah understands the problem, but will most likely continue to use quiet diplomacy rather than confrontation.